Architecture and design considerations for the mobile platform

 The mobile app communicates with Application Object Server (AOS) to get the metadata for the mobile workspaces (and the pages and the fields that appear on the page), and to get the data for the fields on the pages.
 Each time that the mobile app requests data for a page, AOS creates a new session that uses the context of the user who is using the mobile app.
 AOS then uses the user's context to open the corresponding forms (by using the corresponding menu items).
 AOS can open multiple forms in quick succession and perform actions on those forms (for example, filtering, opening FactBoxes, changing tab pages, and clicking buttons).
 Any business logic on the forms is also run as usual.
 Through that process, AOS collects the data values from the requested fields and then sends that data back to the mobile app.

-The mobile app platform doesn't assume connectivity to Finance and Operations.
+The mobile app platform doesn't assume connectivity to Finance and Operations apps.
 Activities such as navigation, data view, and data entry don't require server connectivity after data has been cached.

 Understanding navigation in the mobile app